The Korgis: Cover versions

 In September 2004, Zucchero and Vanessa Carlton entered the French charts, with their cover version of "Everybody's Got to Learn Sometime" and had some success.
 That same year, Beck also covered the song for the Michel Gondry film Eternal Sunshine of the Spotless Mind.
 In 2003 it was included on Erasure's cover album Other People's Songs.

-Other cover versions of "Everybody's Got to Learn Sometime" also took the song back into the UK Singles Chart over the years, most notably those by The Dream Academy (1987), Yazz (1994), Baby D (1995), Army of Lovers (1995) and German techno duo Marc et Claude (2000).
-In 1997 a cappella group The King's Singers recorded the track with lead vocals by James Warren.
+Other cover versions of "Everybody's Got to Learn Sometime" also took the song back into the UK Singles Chart over the years, including those by The Dream Academy (1987), Yazz (1994), Baby D (1995) and Army of Lovers (1995).
 Tracey Ullman and Rod Stewart have also covered "If I Had You".
-Ginger of The Wildhearts performed "If I Had You" in 1998, as heard on the double album Grievous Acoustic Behaviour – Live at the 12 Bar.

-The Soviet synthpop/synthwave act Forum also released a Russian language cover under the title ‘Falling Leaves’.
-Unlike much of their other output which saw limited release in some Western countries, this recording was made without prior agreement with the label (Asylum) or the band, and is virtually unknown outside of the former Soviet Union.

-In 2005, Canadian musician-turned-record label executive Jaimie Vernon of Bullseye Records released his second solo album Time Enough at Last, which featured "Everybody's Gotta Learn Sometime".

-Another version of "Everybody's Got to Learn Sometime" has been recorded by the Dutch band Krezip.
-In 2008, Dutch electro house producer Laidback Luke released a bootleg remix of "Everybody's Got To Learn Sometimes".
-Also in 2008, the Glasgow-based band Glasvegas covered the song; it was as the B-side of their single "Geraldine."

-In 2008, Beck performed "Everybody's Got to Learn Sometime" at the O2 Wireless Festival in London's Hyde Park.

-The Swedish artist known as 'The Field' released the album Yesterday and Today (2009), which included a cover of the song "Everybody's Got to Learn Sometime".

-A version called "Need Your Lovin'" was created by Jungle producers NRG back in 1992, sampling the original Korgis track, of which Baby D did their own version.

 In 2010, Sharon Corr, of The Corrs, released a version of "Everybody's Got to Learn Sometime" on her solo album Dream of You.

 In 2011, Nicola Roberts included a version of the song on her debut album Cinderella's Eyes, released during the hiatus of pop band Girls Aloud.